Thinkersbluff/dgus-reloaded_klipper/README.md

 5. In the "Related Changes" folder from the unzipped Source.zip archive, in the "Overwrite these Klipper host files" sub-folder of the motherboard sub-folder applicable to your printer,  find and unzip the applicable MACHINE_Configs....zip file.
 6. First read the ReadMe.txt file in the MACHINE_Configs....zip file, to familiarize yourself with the purpose of each file and note any changes made since the last release.
 7. Then copy the applicable files into ~/printer_data/config on your host processor and configure them for your specific printer/preferences.
+   **NOTES:**
-   NOTES: a) You can upload files to ~/printer_data/config via the Mainsail MACHINE tab, rather than messing about with SFTP and nano, if you prefer
+          a)  You can upload files to ~/printer_data/config via the Mainsail MACHINE tab, rather than messing about with SFTP and nano, if you prefer.
           b)  You can use a utility like [Winmerge](https://winmerge.org/downloads/?lang=en) to compare the new files with existing files, if you prefer to selectively modify the existing files, rather than replacing them.
-8. Edit the applicable configuration files, as required, to match your particular printer and preferences.
+          c) **You can completely ignore the repos.txt file, since you will not be installing the modified Klipper from this repository.**
-9. Copy the t5uid1 folder and contents into the ~/klipper/klippy/extras directory on your host (e.g. by using an SFTP program logged into your host, to transfer those files from the folder DGUS-Reloaded_for_CR6-Klipper_Component-..../klippy/extras that you extracted from the downloaded release zip file on your system.
+8. Copy the t5uid1 folder and contents into the ~/klipper/klippy/extras directory on your host (e.g. by using an SFTP program logged into your host, to transfer those files from the folder DGUS-Reloaded_for_CR6-Klipper_Component-..../klippy/extras that you extracted from the downloaded release zip file on your system.)
-10. Follow the instructions on [this repo](https://github.com/matthewlloyd/Klipper-Stable-Z-Home), to also install stable_z_home.py.
+9. Follow the instructions on [https://github.com/matthewlloyd/Klipper-Stable-Z-Home](https://github.com/matthewlloyd/Klipper-Stable-Z-Home), to also install stable_z_home.py.
-**NOTE: You can completely ignore the repos.txt file, if you do not wish to install the modified Klipper from this repository.**
-11. Restart Klipper.
+10. Restart Klipper.

 In future, Moonraker will "happily" maintain your Klipper installation, without overwriting t5uid1.
 If, however, t5uid1 is updated, you may have to manually update your system, per steps 3 & 4 above.